survivejs/webpack-book/manuscript/techniques/04_testing.md

 T> If you want to emit the reports to specific directories below `dir`, set `subdir` per each report.

 If you execute karma now (`npm run test:karma`), you should see a new directory containing coverage reports.
-The HTML report can be examined through the browser, and it should look something like this:
+The HTML report can be examined through the browser.

 ![Coverage in browser](images/coverage.png)